lweitkamp/Reproducibility_GAE/blogpost.md

 ## Conclusion

-Our results indicate that..
+Our results indicate that.. <!-- Todo -->

-n < 10 : GAE results are bad [why?], this is probably due to the high bias of doing a one step bootstrap
+>  n < 10 : GAE results are bad [why?], this is probably due to the high bias of doing a one step bootstrap

-n > 10: Learning rates could be set higher for GAE, This is due to the lowering variance properties of GAE in combination with the bias reduction of a higher $n$.
+> n > 10: Learning rates could be set higher for GAE, This is due to the lowering variance properties of GAE in combination with the bias reduction of a higher $n$.

 Now it is important to keep in mind that the way these methods are tested is quite limited.
 In this experiment the returns showed are averaged over a total of 5 seeds, which could give misleading results.

-Also, specific for this environment, good to try these methods on other environments.
+Also, specific for this environment, good to try these methods on other environments. <!-- Of hebben we die toch wel?-->